Causes of Incontinence – The 5 Big Ones You Need to Know

 If an individual can’t physically get to a bathroom before they need to go, then often need to use an incontinence product as an alternative.
 There are many situations in which this may occur, such as confinement to a bed or illness that causes slow, painful movement.

-medications can cause an increased need to urinate, which can lead to issues with incontinence.
+Medications can cause an increased need to urinate, which can lead to issues with incontinence.
 Diuretics, for example, are designed to flush water from the body.
 Antidepressants are also sometimes connected to incontinence.
-They can make it difficult for the bladder to contract, which means that urine has a greater chance of
+They can make it difficult for the bladder to contract, which means that urine has a greater chance of leaking.

 Understanding the causes of incontinence is an important step in managing it properly.
 Once you know what’s causing it, you can focus on choosing the right product to manage it.